pa-0/TrayMinimizer/README.md

 - documentation
 - internationalization

-Another project exists for these functionnality and others, that I discovered recently.
+Another project exists for these functionnalities and others, that I discovered recently.